maisonobe/exec-maven-plugin-issue/README.md

 This project is a minimal reproducer for [issue 327](https://github.com/mojohaus/exec-maven-plugin/issues/327) with exec-maven-plugin.

-The issue is a ClassNotFoundException that is triggered as some class seem to be loaded dynamically when the looging is shut down.
+The issue is a ClassNotFoundException that is triggered as some class seem to be loaded dynamically when the logging is shut down.

 Here are the output of four different runs.
 The first one, with exec-maven-plugin and logging shutdown enabled triggers the exception.
 The second one with